LukaszMruczkowski/AI_ML_Projects/Knowledge/README.md

 ### [Logical Connectives](https://en.wikipedia.org/wiki/Logical_connective)

-Logical connectives are logical symbols that connect propositional symbols in order to reason in a more complex way about the world
+Logical connectives are logical symbols that connect propositional symbols to reason in a more complex way about the world

 - **NOT (¬)**: Inverses the truth value of the proposition
-- **AND (∧)**: When two proposition, P and Q, are connected by ∧, the resulting proposition P ∧ Q is true only in the case that both P and Q are true
+- **AND (∧)**: When two propositions, P and Q, are connected ∧, the resulting proposition P ∧ Q is true only in the case that both P and Q are true
-- **OR (∨)**: True as as long as either of its arguments is true.
+- **OR (∨)**: True as long as either of its arguments is true.
 This means that for P ∨ Q to be true, at least one of P or Q has to be true
 - **XOR (⊕)**: Exclusive OR, true if and only if one of P or Q is true
 - **Implication (→)**: Represents a structure of “if P then Q.”
 - **Biconditional (⇔)**: Implication that goes both directions

 ### Model

-Provides information about the world based on existing sentences which also known as the Knowledge Base (KB).
+Provides information about the world based on existing sentences which is also known as the Knowledge Base (KB).
 Input a query about the world into the model, it will output its best result based on the KB

 ### Knowledge Base (KB)